ericyuegu/CS-3600-Intro-to-AI/README.md

 # CS-3600-Intro-to-AI
-Coursework for CS 1332: Data Structure and Algorithms
+Coursework for CS 3600: Introduction to Artificial Intelligence

-A collection of data structure and algorithm assignments.
-Includes implementations of well-known sorting algorithms, tree structures, iterable lists, maps, search algorithms, graph algorithms, and string searching.
+A collection of Intro to AI assignments.
+Implementations cover a variety of search algorithms, reinforcement learning, neural nets, and bayesian inference.

 ## Disclaimer
 This repository is here solely for archival/portfolio purposes.
 I don't make any promises on correctness for any classes other than the class I took.